 Computer Labs and Services

-For the most updated information on IT services and support, including the IT Help Desk location and hours, please visit the Information Technology website.
+For the most updated information on IT services and support, including the IT Help Desk location and hours, please visit the IT Department website.

 University Counseling Services, located in Engleman B 219, provides free, confidential time-limited group and individual counseling for enrolled undergraduate and graduate students.
 Its primary goal is to provide psychological and emotional therapy and support as students pursue their academic, social, and personal goals and work to enhance the quality of their experience at SCSU.
 The office is staffed by a psychologist, professional counselors, a social worker, a psychiatric nurse practitioner, and advanced graduate student interns.
 Staff are trained to help college students address barriers to success and happiness and to build their skills in negotiating and preparing for life.